SeoMix/seokey-free/readme.txt

 == Changelog ==
 Public roadmap is here: https://trello.com/b/jauwlc3J/seokey-pro-public-roadmap

+= 2.0.0 // Alt Editor improvements + OpenGraph & Twitter card Data
+* New: SEOKEY now automatically adds OpenGraph and Twitter Card data (Google now uses this data).
+If you're already using another plugin for this, SEOKEY won’t add it.
+* New: Improved ALT editor.
+It’s now easier to use with a larger image display and a new image filter to show only featured images.
+* Improvement: Refined the keyword menu interface (first iteration) to enhance usability.
+* Improvement: Optimized admin performance by removing redundant SEOKEY action hooks and options.
+* Improvement: Enhanced message provided by SEOKEY when editing content and no SEO issues are detected.
+* Improvement: Removed unnecessary action links in the ALT editor (previously added by WordPress, themes, or other plugins), reducing distractions.
+* Improvement: Improved several wordings in the Wizard and SEO audit.
+* Improvement: (FREE) Updated interface to better explain what's included in SEOKEY PRO.
+* Fix: (PRO) Removed deprecated Ping Sitemap function (https://developers.google.com/search/blog/2023/06/sitemaps-lastmod-ping)
+* Fix: (PRO) Fixed a very rare fatal error when Search Console fails to provide a suggested keyword in the MetaBox.
+* Fix: Excluded PDF, ZIP, and other non-image files from the ALT editor (as these files don't have alternative text).
+* Fix: Resolved rare issue with missing trailing slash in terms XML sitemaps.
+* Fix: (FREE) Adjusted the position of the "PRO" label in the SEOKEY MetaBox.
+* Third-party: Fixed a rare Polylang canonical issue where the home URL was incorrect.
+* DevNote: Added a new hook to disable SEOKEY meta descriptions (useful if using SEO functions within your theme).
+* DevNote: Enhanced the Upgrader function, improving SEOKEY performance across all pages.
+* DevNote: Separation of FREE vs. PRO code, which will significantly reduce the time needed to release new versions (first iteration).

+= 1.9.1
+* Improvement: (PRO) Improved main advice for each content, resolving rare issues with inaccurate data about another URL with a better average position for the targeted keyword.
+* Fix: (PRO) Resolved an issue with the disconnect link for your Google Search Console account.
+* Fix: Removed PHP warnings when editing taxonomy terms (e.g., a category).
+* Fix: Prevented data deletion when uninstalling the Free version while the PRO version is still active or installed.
+* Third-party: Added support for the latest version of Up2Pay.

 = 1.9.0
 * New: Enhanced Keywords menu (first iteration).
 You can now view and filter all content to see which needs to be optimized (for example, those without targeted keywords or without clics)